 Debug a Gradle script task

 Set your breakpoints and in the gutter right-click the Run icon.
 From the context menu, select Debug <name>.

-IntelliJ IDEA starts the debugging session and you can check the results in the Debug tool window.
+Aqua starts the debugging session, and you can check the results in the Debug tool window.

 Debug a Gradle task